voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 `useMemo` also expects a dependencies array to know when it should compute a new value. **React advice you to use `useMemo` as a performance optimization and not as a guarantee that the value will remain memoized** until a change in any dependency occurs.

-*As a side note: Kent C. Dodds has [a really nice article](https://kentcdodds.com/blog/usememo-and-usecallback) explaining many situations where `useMemo` and `useCallback` aren't really necessary.*
+*As a side note: Kent C. Dodds has [a really nice article](https://kentcdodds.com/blog/usememo-and-usecallback) explaining many situations where `useMemo` and `useCallback` aren't necessary.*

 Vue's `computed` perform automatic dependency tracking so it doesn't need a dependencies array.

-`useCallback` is really similar to `useMemo` but is used to memoize callback functions.
+`useCallback` is similar to `useMemo` but is used to memoize callback functions.
 As a matter of fact `useCallback(fn, deps)` is equivalent to `useMemo(() => fn, deps)`.
 The ideal use case of it is when we need to maintain referential equality between renders, e.g. we are passing the callback to an optimized child component that was defined with `React.memo` and we want to avoid it to re-render unnecessarily.
-Due to the nature of Vue Composition API, there is no equivalent to `useCallback`.
+Due to the nature of the Vue Composition API, there is no equivalent to `useCallback`.
 Any callback in the `setup` function will only be defined once.

 ## Context and provide/inject

 React has the `useContext` hook as a new way to read the current value for the specified context.
-The value to return is determined as usual, being the `value` prop of the closest `<MyContext.Provider>` component in the ancestors tree.
+The value to return is determined, as usual, as the `value` prop of the closest `<MyContext.Provider>` component in the ancestors tree.
 It's equivalent to `static contextType = MyContext` in a class or the `<MyContext.Consumer>` component.

 ```js
 // context object